 Extra batteries and memory stick for camera

-Remember to ALWAYS wear comfy shoes, dress in layers, and bring a rain poncho!
+Remember to ALWAYS wear comfy shoes, dress in layers, stay hydrated and bring a rain poncho!

 Watercolor Pigments

-My second recommendation is that you go by the pigment number on each individual tube rather than by the paint name when purchasing paint from more than one brand/manufacturer.
+My second recommendation is that you go by the pigment number rather than the paint name when purchasing paint from more than one brand.
 There is NO consistency from paint name to paint name, manufacturer to manufacturer.
-You must use the pigment number to get a "like" paint and even then the color will sometimes vary due to the different processes used by each manufacturer.
+You must use the pigment number to get a "like" paint and even then the color will vary due to the different processes used by each manufacturer.

 Recommended Pigments by Pigment Number, Brand and Color Names: